Fullmeals.

 Step 11: Roll the Makke ki Roti

-After resting, apply a little ghee to your hands and knead the dough again.
+After resting, apply a little ghee to your hands and the dough again.
 Divide the dough into equal portions.
 Take one portion, flatten it slightly, and dust it with makke ka atta.
 Gently roll it out into a round flatbread using a rolling pin.

 Step 12: Cook the Makke ki Roti